zlatozar/TigerLanguage/BackEnd/Readme.md

 `.ascii str`  Declare and initialize a string. `.ascii "Hello word"` for example.

-`.align 4`    The next variable (symbol) should starts at an address that is a multiple of 4
+`.align 4`    The next variable (symbol) should starts at an address that is a multiple of 4.
               Word data must be "word aligned".
 Word address ends in a number devisible by 4 in MIPS.
-              In hex address ends with: 0, 4, 8, c.
-In binary ends with two zeros `00`.
+              In hex address ends with: 0, 4, 8, C. In binary ends with two zeros `00`.

 Computer's processor does not read from and write to memory in byte-sized chunks.
 Instead, it accesses memory in _two-, four-, eight- 16-_ or even _32-byte_ chunks.
 The size in which a processor accesses